caryan/tomorrow-said-toad/content/posts/python_function_call_overhead/index.md

 draft: false
 ---

-Wrapping some piece of logic in a function provides all the promised benefits: code reuse, scope isolation, unit-testing boundary, etc. However, as always, there are no unalloyed goods and I'm particulary partial to Cindy Sridharan's [Small Functions considered Harmful](https://medium.com/@copyconstruct/small-functions-considered-harmful-91035d316c29) take on the harms of taking this too far.
-There is also a non-zero performance penalty where there is no optimizing compilier to inline function calls and out of curiousity I wanted to look what this performance penalty is for Python by trying to measure the overhead of Python functions.
+Wrapping some piece of logic in a function provides all the promised benefits: code reuse, scope isolation, unit-testing boundary, etc. However, as always, there are no unalloyed goods and I'm particularly partial to Cindy Sridharan's [Small Functions considered Harmful](https://medium.com/@copyconstruct/small-functions-considered-harmful-91035d316c29) take on the harms of taking this too far.
+There is also a non-zero performance penalty where there is no optimizing compiler to inline function calls and out of curiosity I wanted to look at what this performance penalty is for Python by trying to measure the overhead of Python functions.

 I am quite sure there are some benchmarking boobytraps I'm missing, but the approach I took to measure function call overhead was to make a series of increasingly nested function calls and then time how long each one took.
 For example, if we define